Cooking for Copyright Day 31 July

 Libraries, museums and historical societies use vintage recipes to push for copyright reform

-Wednesday 8 July 2015, Canberra: FAIR (the campaign for Freedom of Access to Information and Resources) has announced Cooking for Copyright Day on Friday 31 July, using classic Aussie recipes for lamingtons, pavlovas, canteen biscuits and soldier cake tins to drive the copyright reform agenda.
+Monday 20 July 2015, Canberra: FAIR (the cmpaign for Freedom of Access to Information and Resources) has announced Cooking for Copyright Day on Friday July 31, using classic Aussie recipes for lamingtons, pavlovas, canteen biscuits and soldier cake tins to drive copyright reform agenda.

 FAIR claims copyright law reform is long overdue – and it’s focusing on the fact that in Australia copyright in published works lasts 70 years after the death of the creator, but for unpublished works, copyright lasts forever.
 This means old diaries, letters, even recipes are locked away.